mgunyho/tere/README.md

     If instructions for your shell are missing, feel free to send a pull request that includes them!

+1. That's it.
+The above shell configuration also acts as a config file for `tere`, just add the options you want (see `tere --help`).

 ### Supported platforms

 Currently, `tere` is tested on and built for Ubuntu.
 On Mac, it should be enough to compile the program yourself and the above bash/zsh shell configuration should work out of the box.
 Windows should also in principle work (the TUI is rendered using a cross-platform library), you just has to figure out the correct shell configuration.
 Pull requests welcome!